Naval14/Iris-Flower-Classification-ML/README.md

-Use the Iris.csv file for reading the dataset and change the path of the Iris.csv file accordingly
+Use the Iris.csv file for reading the dataset and change the path of the Iris.csv file accordingly in the pyhton code.